dotnet/csharpstandard/standard/structs.md

 A struct declaration shall not supply a *type_parameter_constraints_clauses* unless it also supplies a *type_parameter_list*.

 A struct declaration that supplies a *type_parameter_list* is a generic struct declaration.
+Additionally, any struct nested inside a generic class declaration or a generic struct declaration is itself a generic struct declaration, since type arguments for the containing type shall be supplied to create a constructed type.

 ### 15.2.2 Struct modifiers